josephchenhk/learn/Shell/Tutorial.md

 $ ls -a           # Show all including hidden
 $ ls -F -R        # Recursively, or ls -FR
 $ ls -l           # Show more information
+$ ls -d Scripts/  # Show only the information of the folder, but not its contents
 $ ls -l my_script # match only the file my_script
 $ ls -l my_scr?pt # match anything with pattern my_scr[1 char]pt
 -rw-rw-r-- ... my_scrapt